oracle/cloudtestdrive/AppDev/cloud-native/livelabs/README.md

 ![](../../../common/images/customer.logo2.png)

 # This page is to support the live labs development.
-This page is to allow easy access to various of the live labs which have their own manifests, but actually tend to use common content
+This page is to allow easy access to various of the live labs which have their own manifests, but actually tend to use common content.

 ## Core labs
 These have no optional modules